allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the principles of software development and design.

 To be successful in the programming field, it is essential to have a solid foundation in mathematics, logic, computer science, algorithms, data structures, programming paradigms, software engineering, testing, debugging, version control, collaboration, communication, time management, problem-solving, critical thinking, creativity, attention to detail, patience, perseverance, adaptability, resilience, curiosity, passion, dedication, discipline, humility, self-awareness, empathy, accountability, responsibility, work ethic, ethical thinking and decision-making.
 These skills will help you navigate the complex world and thrive in your career.

+# 2024-03-14
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Strive for clarity and maintainability in your work; write self-documenting code, use meaningful variable names, and practice defensive programming.
+Always consider the next developer who will read your code, for they might be you six months from now."

+In essence, the focus is on writing clean, readable, and easily understandable code rather than just making it functionally correct.
+This approach reduces bugs, enhances collaboration, and greatly simplifies future maintenance efforts.